Phil Campbell and the Bastard Sons

-Phil Campbell and the Bastard Sons is a Welsh rock band established in 2016 by longtime Motörhead guitarist Phil Campbell, following the 2015 death of Motörhead frontman Lemmy.
+Phil Campbell and the Bastard Sons are a Welsh rock band established in 2016 by longtime Motörhead guitarist Phil Campbell, following the 2015 death of Motörhead frontman Lemmy.

 History

 Debut EP (2016)

 In November 2016, his new project Phil Campbell and the Bastard Sons released their first recording, a self-titled EP.
 The band has subsequently performed in supporting slots with Hawkwind, Guns N' Roses, Saxon and Airbourne.

 Debut album (2017)

 In August 2017, Phil Campbell and the Bastard Sons announced that they were to start recording their debut album.
 On 26 October 2017, Phil Campbell And The Bastard Sons announced the title of the debut album as The Age Of Absurdity, which was released on 26 January 2018 on Nuclear Blast Records.
 The album was produced by Romesh Dodangoda.
 At the 2018 Metal Hammer Awards ceremony in Germany, it won Best Debut Album.

 The band's line up for the album features Phil and his three sons, together with former Attack!
 Attack! vocalist from South Wales Neil Starr: